phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/zend_resources.rst

 * Classical resources, the most used ones, do not persist across several requests, their destructor is called at request shutdown
 * Persistent resources will persist across several requests and will only get destroyed when the PHP process dies.

+.. note:: You may be interested by :doc:`the PHP lifecycle <../extensions_design/php_lifecycle>` chapter that shows you
+          the different steps occuring in PHP's process life.

 Playing with resources
 ----------------------